 In the next block, you will find the most famous, and probably most photographed lift, which you can take to continue your itinerary.
 I went downhill on foot because I wanted to see the houses in that area, but if you’re tired to walk, just take the lift.

 Besides, you will be back in these streets to have dinner so you can stroll around later.

 Anyway, the elevator is one of those yellow funiculars symbols of Lisbon.
 Be sure to photograph it.

 What once was the local Red Light District turned into the Pink Street, a place with hip cafes, restaurants, and even a nightclub (Musicbox).
 However, the street isn’t so pink like it used to be in its first years of glory.
 It looks now like a slightly dirty and faded pink, but the bars and restaurants still remain hip.
 Worth a stop?
 Totally!

 Places you might want to check out: Menina e Moca (hipster bar with mini tables) and Sol e Pesca (great seafood restaurant).

 Now we’re headed to the other side of the Tagus River.
 From there you can have a fantastic view over the small roofs of Lisbon and of the Golden Gate bridge’s sister.

 Inspired by Christ the Redeemer in Rio de Janeiro, this statue overlooks the city of Lisbon.

 There are two ways to get there.
-The first one is to take an Uber.
+The first one is to take an Uber (on this link you get 5 euros off your first ride).
 It’s quite cheap here, but it will cost you more than by public transport, of course.